yshui/picom/README.md

 * The performance of blur under X Render backend might be pretty bad.
 OpenGL backend could be faster.

-* With `--blur-background` you may sometimes see weird lines around damaged area. `--resize-damage YOUR_BLUR_RADISU` might be helpful in the case.
+* With `--blur-background` you may sometimes see weird lines around damaged area. `--resize-damage YOUR_BLUR_RADIUS` might be helpful in the case.

 ## Usage